 Actions still prove to be more persuasive than words.
 Mirroring what you say to your team members allows them to follow in your footsteps with fewer inhibitions.
 Profound attributes such as trustworthiness and fairness are incorporated by your team when they see it in you.

-Similarly, respect for time can be embedded into company culture if you show the same regard not only with your clients but with your team members as well.
+Similarly, respect for time can be embedded into company culture if you show the same regard not only for your clients but for your team members as well.